Photos: The scene at the Georgia vs. Ole Miss game

 1 /

-Georgia quarterback Carson Beck hugs his mother Tracey Beck as Georgia arrives for the game against Ole Miss at Vaught Hemingway Stadium, Saturday, November 9, 2024, in Oxford, Ms. (Jason Getz / AJC)
+Mississippi fans celebrate by taking down a goal post after Mississippi defeated Georgia 28-10 at Vaught Hemingway Stadium, Saturday, November 9, 2024, in Oxford, Ms. (Jason Getz / AJC)

 Cookie Settings